unisraporelmundo/unisraporelmundo/README.md

 ## 🎯 Future Goals

-My goal is to merge my management experience with the new technical skills I

- am acquiring to become a leader in the technology sector.
+My goal is to merge my management experience with the new technical skills ,Im am acquiring to become a leader in the technology sector.
 I am particularly interested in roles that enhance operational efficiency and effectiveness through innovative technological solutions.

 ## 📩 Connect with Me